 The passion fruit plant is a climbing vine that has shallow roots and the leaves are deeply 3 lobed when mature.
 The flowers occur singly at each node on the newly growing stems.

-Passion fruit is round to oval in shape about 1.5 to 3 inches in diameter with a tough, smooth, waxy, rind with the color ranging from a dark purple with white specks color to light to dark yellow.
+Passion fruit is round to oval in shape about 1.5 to 3 inches in diameter with a tough, smooth, waxy, rind with the colour ranging from a dark purple with white specks colour to light to dark yellow.

-The fruit cavity contains orange colored pulpy juice with small, dark brown or black pitted seeds scattered in it.
-The jelly like pulp can be scooped out with a spoon and eaten, The rind is inedible.
+The fruit cavity contains orange-coloured pulpy juice with small, dark brown or black pitted seeds scattered in it.
+The jelly-like pulp can be scooped out with a spoon and eaten, The rind is inedible.

 The yellow passion fruit is normally larger than the purple one.
-However, the purple fruit is less acidic and is richer, both in aroma and flavor, has more of the juicy pulp, than the yellow colored passion fruit.
+However, the purple fruit is less acidic and is richer, both in aroma and flavour, has more of the juicy pulp, than the yellow-coloured passion fruit.

 Nutrition And Nutrients In Passion Fruit

 - Provides low levels of calories at 97 calories per 100 grams.

 - In rich in dietary fibre and provides 27% of the daily value per 100 grams.